AdamLumbley/Telco-Churn-Operations-Dashboard/README.md

 ## Data Model

-The original dataset was transformed into a dimensional model consisting of:
+The dataset was transformed into a dimensional model to support churn analysis in Power BI.

-- 1 Fact Table
+- 1 Fact Table (Customer Churn)
-- 2 Dimension Tables
+- 2 Dimension Tables (Customer, Service)
 - 1 Dedicated DAX Measures Table

+Relationships were structured using a star schema approach to enable efficient filtering and KPI calculations across churn segments.

 ## Dashboard

-The dashboard provides an operational overview of churn performance, customer behavior, and retention opportunities.
+The dashboard provides an operational view of customer churn, highlighting risk segments, service-level drivers, and retention opportunities across customer groups.

 ## Project Objectives